alfredodeux/adx-mai2io-dll/README.md

 # Yuancon ADX Controller mai2io.dll
 This is a test to see whether we can improve button delay by bypassing segatools io4/hid implementation.
+This uses the segatools mai2io API which can be found in `segatools/mai2io/mai2io.h`

-The bin directory provides prebuilt executables and dll.
+The `bin` directory provides prebuilt executables and dll.

-The pytests directory provides simple examples of reading from the buttons and touch sensor with python.
+The `pytests` directory provides simple examples of reading from the buttons and touch sensor with python.

 Notes:
 - Controller uses 2 usb ports.
 The front is a composite USB device featuring 3 device classes.
 The rear is power and can be plugged into wall.